 - Thinking too Much About Why You are Anxious Because many men are ashamed of being anxious, they aren't likely to reach out to others when they're stressed, and many prefer to relax alone with their own thoughts.
 If you ruminate and think a lot about your anxiety, that will only make it worse.
 Anxiety isn't the type of condition where moping and trying to think things over is generally helpful.
 One strategy might be to surround yourself with people you love and enjoy and in this way distract yourself from thinking about your anxiety.
 Another strategy might be to get busy and do something constructive.
 Figure out for yourself what is the best strategy for you.

 Tips to Overcome Anxiety in Men

-- Finding a Friend You also need to find positive influences in your life that you can talk to openly, without worrying about being judged.
-They need to be people that actually care about you - male, female, family, friends, etc. - and someone you can talk to about anything.
+- Hang Out With People You Enjoy and Love Find positive influences in your life that you can talk to openly, without worrying about being judged.
+Talk with people who really care about you - male, female, family, friends, etc. - and someone you can talk to about anything.
 With panic attacks, for example, the more you are "inside your own head" the more severe the panic attack often is.
-Talking to someone openly without shame reduces the likelihood of over-focusing on your anxiety.
+Talking to someone openly can reduce your sense of shame and also reduce the likelihood of over-focusing on your anxiety.